koiralasandeep/koiralasandeep/README.md

 ## 🎯 Projects

+**SoulScript – Spiritual AI Web App** ✅
+- A full-stack Flask application that delivers spiritually intelligent responses based on user queries
+- Integrates scriptures from the **Bhagavad Gita**, **Bible**, and **Quran**
+- Features include:
+  - Verse of the Day on login
+  - Custom verse search by chapter and verse
+  - AI-powered chat support trained to respond with religious context
+- Tech stack: Flask, OpenAI API, Pandas, custom CSV datasets, HTML/CSS

 **Inventory Management Software**
-- Developed Python-based inventory management software with SQL database
+- Developed Python-based inventory system using SQL for database operations
-- Enabled product tracking, stock updates, and deletion of products
+- Enabled stock tracking, product updates, and deletions with a user-friendly interface

 **Employee Database Management System**
-- Created Python + SQL application to manage employee records with full CRUD functionalities
+- Built a Python + SQL solution with full CRUD functionality for managing employee records

 **Customer Segmentation Analysis**
 - Cleaned and prepared datasets using pandas
-- Applied K-means clustering to identify customer segments for targeted marketing
+- Applied K-means clustering to identify marketable customer segments
-- Visualized results using Matplotlib
+- Visualized clusters using Matplotlib for business insights

 ---